COALAIP/specs/data-structure/README.md

 as a `Work` and all other CreativeWorks (or subtypes) as `Manifestation`s. `Manifestation`s that include a [`url`](http://schema.org/url) property are considered digital `Manifestation`s while all others are physical `Manifestation`s.
 See the [schema.org/CreativeWork definition](http://schema.org/CreativeWork) for the Linked Data context.
+Note that, elsewhere in the text, we use `Creation` to encompass both `Work`s and `Manifestation`s.

 The `manifestationOfWork` property definition: